-Zone District Mixed-use Zone Districts, NR-BP, NR-SU, NR- Sign Type NR-C, NR-LM, NR-GM PO, PD, PC Wall Sign Number, maximum N/A Area, maximum Shall not exceed the following percentages of façade area, inclusive of door and window openings: MX-T, MX-FB-ID: 5% MX-L: 10% Per approved plan ^{[1} MX-M, MX-H, MX-FB-FX, MX-FB-AC, MX-FB-UD, NR-C: 15% NR-LM, NR-GM: 25% Tel approved plan Location Where there is no side setback between 2 establishment frontages in the same or abutting buildings, no wall sign may extend closer than 2 feet to the shared edge of the frontage.
-Window Sign No more than 15% of window and door areas may be covered to the co ered with signs.
-On the ground floor, between 4 feet and 8 feet above ground level, window signs shall b limited to 25% of that area.
-Canopy Sign Number, maximum 1 / establishment frontage MX-FB: 1 / entry/exit Dor approved plan Width, maximum 50% of building frontage width Per approved plan ^{[2} MX-FB-AC, MX-FB-UD: full building frontage width Height of message Letters and images must be located on vertical su rfaces, surface, maximum which may not exceed 18 in. height.
-Marquee Sign Number, maximum A marquee sign is allowed in lieu of - not in addition to - an allowable wall sign.
+Zone District Mixed-use Zone Districts, NR-BP, NR-SU, NR- Sign Type NR-C, NR-LM, NR-GM PO, PD, PC Wall Sign Number, maximum N/A Area, maximum Shall not exceed the following percentages of façade area, inclusive of door and window openings: MX-T, MX-FB-ID: 5% MX-L: 10% Per approved plan [1 MX-M, MX-H, MX-FB-FX, MX-FB-AC, MX-FB-UD, NR-C: 15% Ter approved plan NR-LM, NR-GM: 25% Location Where there is no side setback between 2 establishment frontages in the same or abutting buildings, no wall sign may 1 2. extend closer than 2 feet to the shared edge of the frontage.
+1 Window Sign No more than 15% of window and door areas may be cove On the ground floor, between 4 feet and 8 feet above ground leve l, window signs shall b limited to 25% of that area.
+Canopy Sign Number, maximum 1 / establishment frontage MX-FB: 1 / entry/exit Per approved plan [7 Width, maximum 50% of building frontage width MX-FB-AC, MX-FB-UD: full building frontage width c Height of message Letters and images must be located on vertical su rraces, surface, maximum which may not exceed 18 in. height.
+Marquee Sign A management is allowed in liquid to pad in addition to an Number, maximum A marquee sign is allowed in lieu of - not in addition to - an allowable wall sign.
 1 / theater or performance venue frontage.
-Per approved plan ^{[2} Area, maximum Same as allowable maximum area of wall sign. rei appioved pian Height of message 3 ft. surface, maximum MX-FB-AC, MX-FB-UD: 5 ft.
-Projection, maximum 50% of the distance over any abutting sidewa alk or 10 ft. from the façade, whichever is less.
-Projecting Sign Number, maximum ^[2] 1 / establishment MX-H and MX-FB: 1 / establishment frontage Per approved plan ^{[1} Area, maximum Same as allowable maximum size of freestanding sign.
-Projection, maximum 30 in. from the façade In the DT area and North 4th Corridor - CPO-9, if the lower edge of sign is ≥12 ft. above sidewalk • 50% of the distance over any abutting sidewalk • 75% of the distance over any abutting sidewalk on Central Av renue between 1st and 8th Streets
+Aroa mavimum Same as allowable maximum area of wall sign.
+Per approved plan [2 Area, maximum 3 ft.
+Height of message surface, maximum MX-FB-AC, MX-FB-UD: 5 ft.
+Projection, maximum 50% of the distance over any abutting sidewa Projection, maximum or 10 ft. from the façade, whichever is less.
+Projecting Sign or 10 ft. from the façade, whichever is less.
+Number, maximum [2] 1 / actablichment ivailibei, illuxiilluilli 1 1 / establishment MX-H and MX-FB: 1 / establishment frontage Per approved plan[1 Area, maximum Same as allowable maximum size of freestanding sign.
+Per approved plan [1] Projection, maximum 30 in. from the façade riojection, muximum - In the DT area and North 4th Corridor - CPO-9, if the lower edge of sign is ≥12 ft. above sidewalk: • 50% of the distance over any abutting sidewalk 75% of the distance over any abutting sidewalk on Central Av enue between 1st and 8th Streets